List of EastEnders characters introduced in 2010: Julie Perkins

 Julie arrives for Ronnie's wedding where £20,000 goes missing.
 Ronnie's sister Roxy Mitchell (Rita Simons) accuses Julie of stealing it, though she did not.
 At the reception, Stacey sees Julie wearing her shoes and confronts her, and Roxy empties Julie's bag looking for the money, revealing Julie has filled it with food.
 Julie runs off and Billy catches up to her.
 She reveals she is wearing an electronic tag and is under curfew as she is staying in a hostel and she is trying to make her room feel like her own.
 Billy says this does not matter to him.
 Julie is accused again when she wears an expensive coat that she found, that the real thief, Shirley Carter (Linda Henry), bought.
 Julie spends the day helping Dot Branning (June Brown) at the laundrette and they become friends.
 However, Julie leaves embarrassed after Mo Harris (Laila Morse) reveals to Dot that Julie is wearing the tag.
-She later gets a job from Kat (Jessie Wallace), cleaning at The Queen Victoria pub but she accidentally disconnects the beer pumps.
-Kat sacks her but Patrick Trueman (Rudolph Walker) and Billy persuade her to give Julie another chance.
+She later gets a job from Mo's granddaughter Kat Moon (Jessie Wallace), cleaning at The Queen Victoria pub but she accidentally disconnects the beer pumps.
+Kat sacks her but Patrick Trueman (Rudolph Walker) and Billy persuade Kat to give Julie another chance.
 When Julie asks to store some things around Billy's house, he discovers some photos of a man.
 Thinking Julie is in a relationship, he confronts her, but she explains that they are pictures of their son, Roger Green (Daniel Brocklebank).
 Billy wants to see Roger, but Julie warns it is too late.
 However, Billy finds his address in Julie's belongings and goes to visit him.
 Once at the house, Billy announces that he is his father.
 Roger denies this, and Julie turns up and pulls Billy away.
 She explains that she could not trace their real son, so fantasised that Roger, her former boss, was their son instead.
 Billy forgives Julie, but informs her that he has contacted an adoption agency about their son.
 Billy and Julie then start a proper romantic relationship as a couple and after her tag is removed she moves in with him, as well as getting a job on the flower stall.
 She befriends Heather Trott (Cheryl Fergison) after Heather catches her stealing and then writing a birthday card to her son, forcing her to reveal that she gave him up for adoption.